ClDaly2904/rock-paper-scissors-game/docs/README.md

 ### Buttons

 - Following user feedback during the testing phase of creating Rock Paper Scissors, I increased the size of the buttons to make sure they were a clickable size on the site and gave them hover features.
 This meant that the presence of the buttons were not only more obvious to users as features on the page, but also provided better feeback from the page to the user and improved experience.
-However, as covered within my TESTING.md file, I ended up disabling the hover effects for users with touch devices as their rock, paper, scissors choice button remained in their hover state until the next one was chosen, resulting in confusing user feedback.
+However, as covered within my TESTING.md file, I ended up disabling the hover effects for users with touch devices as their rock, paper, scissors choice button remained in their hover state until the next one was chosen, resulting in confusing user feedback
+- The 'Let's play!' button serves as call-to-action button for the user

 ### Player choice buttons